 A delightful paneer recipe that you can cook and have even during the fasting season of Navratri.
 Made with grated paneer, potatoes, sendha namak and spices, this is a delicious mid-day snack.
 Pair it with mint or coriander chutney and serve as snacks to your guests during festivals.
 You can have it any time during the day.

-Vrat recipes: Paneer rolld filled with spices and raisins and made with sendha namak, these paneer rolls are perfect snacking food during the vrat season.
+Navratri Vrat Recipes: These paneer rolls are perfect snacking food during the vrat season.
+(Pic credit: iStock)

 Aloo rasedaar is an Indian gravy sabzi whoch is specifically made with rock salt or sendha namak to match with the customs of the fasting season of Navratri, where normal salt is avoided.
 It is a delicious aloo recipe that you can pair with Kuttu ki puri or chapatis.